Skip to main content

 Abstract

-1. A wide variety of light sources are employed to trap moths, differing in brightness and spectrum.
-Relatively little is known about how these factors affect the resulting sample.
+1. Light traps are a key method for monitoring moth populations.
+A wide variety of light sources are employed for this purpose, differing in brightness and spectrum.
+Relatively little is known about how this affects the resulting sample.

-2. We analyse 7 moth trap bulb types using 10 years of records from the Garden Moth Scheme to provide the largest and most comprehensive comparison of moth trap bulb types to date.
+2. We analyse seven moth trap bulb types using ten years of records from the Garden Moth Scheme (GMS) to provide the largest and most comprehensive comparison of moth trap bulb types to date.

-4. We demonstrate that MV bulbs, which emit a larger proportion of long wavelength radiation, collected a distinct fauna to Actinic bulbs, which emit primarily short-wave radiation.
+4. Ordination models indicated that Mercury Vapour bulbs collected a distinct fauna to Actinic bulbs.
 Species composition also varied between Actinic bulbs which differ in brightness, with brighter Actinic traps tending to collect a larger proportion of large-winged species.

-5. We provide robust support for the ‘mobility hypothesis’ whereby large-winged, strong flying moths are more strongly affected by artificial light (in moth traps or from other sources), suggesting selective pressure against large winged species in landscapes affected by artificial light at night (ALAN).
+5. We develop hypotheses whereby large-winged, strong flying moths are more strongly affected by artificial light (arising from moth traps or other sources).
+We explore how this hypothesised mechanism may result in negative fitness effects for larger, mobile moth species.
 Our findings have significant consequences for survey design, citizen science projects, and for understanding the impact of ALAN on the moth community.

 DOI